1upses/Minecraft-SMP-template/README.md

 - Start the server and join it

-- Once the server is launched, type the following command in the console to get admin perms
+- Type the following command in the console to get admin perms
 ```
 lp user {your username} parent set admin
 ```